 [.c-grey-box]TIP: Not seeing longer messages or increased class sizes yet?
 Link your class to your school.[.c-grey-box]

-If you’re creating your own classes, make sure they’re linked to your school so you have access to the features that come with the Remind plan.
+If you’re creating your own classes, make sure they’re linked to your school so you have access to the features that come with Remind Hub.

 From your class settings, you can also update your class code to make it easier for parents and students to remember.